 Based on the TR-55 method, the site will require a total of 15,855 cubic feet of storage.
-The detention basin will be underground storage, located on the East side of the site between the new building addition and the existing parking lot to the East.
-The basin will either be constructed out of HDPE pipe or chambers (contractor's choice).
-The detention calculations are contained in Appendix A
+Currently, the detention basin will be underground storage, located on the East side of the site between the new building addition and the existing parking lot to the East.
+The basin will be constructed out of chambers which will allow infiltration through the base for the extended 40-hour release for water quality.
+An above ground detention system is being considered.
+The preliminary detention calculations are contained in Appendix A.